-Since 1789, 17 Chief Justices and over 100 Associate Justices have served on the United States Supreme Court.
-Among their ranks include an ex-President, the U.S. Chief Prosecutor at the Nuremberg Nazi War Crimes Trial, former governors from the states of New York and California, and even a football star.
+Since 1789, more than 100 Associate Justices and 17 Chief Justices have served on the United States Supreme Court.
+Their ranks include an ex-President, the U.S. Chief Prosecutor at the Nuremberg Nazi War Crimes Trial, former governors from the states of New York and California, and even a football star.

 Some have authored opinions that have withstood the test of time.
 Others, carrying a less certain legacy, have been relegated to the distant corners of this nation's memory.

 The Justices currently serving on the nation's highest court are:

 Chief Justice Roberts has been connected to the highest court for many years, beginning as a law clerk to then-Associate Justice William H. Rehnquist during the Court's 1980 term.
 In addition to his clerkship, Justice Roberts gained familiarity with the Court from the other side of the bench: He argued 39 cases as an attorney appearing before the Court, placing him among the country's most experienced Supreme Court litigators.
 Nominated by President George W. Bush, Justice Roberts was sworn in as the 17th Chief Justice of the United States on October 3, 2005.

 Although this Yale Law School graduate now sits on the High Court, he once entertained an entirely different career path.
 Before Justice Clarence Thomas entered the legal profession, he attended Conception Seminary in preparation for the priesthood.
 After attending law school, he served as Assistant Attorney General of Missouri, worked as an attorney for Monsanto, and served as a Judge in the D.C.
 Circuit Court of Appeals.
 Justice Thomas took his seat on the Court in 1991 after being nominated by President George H.W.
 Bush.